Jordi-Llorens/r-tutorial/README.md

 Lectures are organized in a way so that the most of the time is spent learning-by-doing.
 Folder **exercises** will contain problems you will focus on during the class.

+Exercises in this repo do not have autograde.
+Please see the `README.md` file in the `exercises` folder for more details.

 ## Licence